|November 22, 2014|

-- Hotel accommodations as stated in the itinerary: three hotel nights in Punta Arenas prior to the flight to Antarctica and one upon our return
+- Hotel accommodations as stated in the itinerary: three hotel nights in Punta Arenas prior to the flight to Antarctica and one upon our return, based on double occupancy*

 - All breakfast and dinner meals on the mountain and other meals as stated in the itinerary

 - All group cooking, climbing and camping equipment

 Not included are the following:

 - Accommodations and meals in Punta Arenas not included in itinerary

 - Medical evacuation insurance of $150,000 (required)